 Rehabilitation Robots

 Rehabilitation robots help patients recover from stroke, spinal cord injury, and orthopedic surgery.
-China's Fourier Intelligence leads this segment.
+China's Fourier Intelligence leads this segment globally by deployment count.

-The ExoMotus M4 is a powered exoskeleton that assists patients in walking during rehabilitation therapy.
-Its AI-adaptive system adjusts assistance based on the patient's recovery progress.
+The ExoMotus M4 is a powered exoskeleton for gait rehabilitation.
+Its adaptive control system adjusts assistance based on the patient's recovery progress, supporting both inpatient and outpatient programs.

 - Price: $80,000 – $150,000